triska/proloxy/README.md

 The name of the header field is matched case-insensitively and underscore&nbsp;(`_`) matches hyphen&nbsp;(`-`).

+Further, the extensible predicate `add_header/1` lets you add custom header fields to the response.
+An example is:

+    add_header(strict_transport_security('max-age=63072000; includeSubdomains')).

+This enables HTTP Strict Transport Security (HSTS), which is useful when running HTTPS servers.

 ## Testing the configuration

 Since each configuration file is also a valid Prolog program, you can